U.S. soldier accused of Afghan killings faces "sanity" review

 After hearing preliminary evidence in November, military judge Colonel Jeffery Nance determined that Bales should face a court martial, which is due to begin in September.

-At Bales' arraignment in January, Browne's team entered no plea and told Nance they were preparing a possible "mental health defense."
-Nance said such a defense would require a formal psychiatric evaluation, and ordered a sanity board review.
+At Bales' arraignment in January, Browne's team entered no plea and told Nance they were preparing a possible "mental health defence."
+Nance said such a defence would require a formal psychiatric evaluation, and ordered a sanity board review.

 SANITY BOARDS COMMON

-The Army has not said which doctors were conducting the review, or what their specialties are, but such panels are usually made up of Army physicians and psychologists.
-There was no word on whether the judge had granted a defense request that Bales be examined by a neuropsychologist with expertise in traumatic brain injuries.
+The Army has not said which doctors will conduct the review, or what their specialties are, but such panels are usually made up of Army physicians and psychologists.
+There was no word on whether the judge had granted a defence request that Bales be examined by a neuropsychologist with expertise in traumatic brain injuries.

-At a November pre-trial hearing, prosecutors said Bales had been drinking earlier in the evening of the attacks, and had used steroids on the Special Forces outpost.
-Defense attorneys also quizzed Bales' colleagues closely about his sudden explosions of temper in the days before the attacks.

 Bales faces 16 counts of premeditated murder and six counts of attempted murder, as well as charges of assault and wrongfully possessing and using steroids and alcohol while deployed.

-Military justice experts say a defense based on Bales' PTSD or deeper mental health problems may not be enough to avoid trial but could raise serious issues over premeditation, which would make a death sentence less likely.
+Military justice experts say a defence based on Bales' PTSD or deeper mental health problems may not be enough to avoid trial, but could raise serious issues over premeditation, which would make a death sentence less likely.

 "The board could uncover unknown components that could help the defendant claim diminished capacity," Hansen said.
 "To obtain death, you have to prove premeditation.
 Anything less than premeditation of murder, there's no death."